darleg/ANN/Perceptron/README.md

 3. Summation: Computes the weighted sum of inputs.

 4. Activation Function: Passes the weighted sum through an activation function to determine the output (e.g., step function, sigmoid).

+Perceptrons are the building blocks of more complex neural networks used for tasks like image recognition, natural language processing, and much more.